TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          record (i.e. the record in the default language of which they are a translation).

-         If this value is found being set together with “languageField” then TCEforms will show the default translation value under the fields in the main form.
+         If this value is found being set together with "languageField" then TCEforms will show the default translation value under the fields in the main form.
 This is very neat if translators are to see what they are translating.